andreasonny83/RhythmicExcellence/README.md

 Now that we have completed the project structure, we can start thinking about the deployment process with Capistrano.

-By default, this boilerplate allows you to run `bundle exec cap deploy` to 2 different environments: `stage` and `prod` where stage will deploy your `develop` branch and prod is pointing to your `master` one.
+By default, this boilerplate allows you to run `bundle exec cap {environment_name} deploy` to 2 different environments: `stage` and `prod` where stage will deploy your `develop` branch and prod is pointing to your `master` one.
 All the configuration for the different environments are stored inside the correspondent `.rb` file inside your `config/deploy` folder.

 ##### cofig/deploy.rb